Kloudless/file-picker/README.md

   `true`, the link will download the file instead.
 See the `direct` [attribute](#links) for more details.

-* `computer` : boolean

-  Chooser: _Optional (default: false)_

-  Saver: _Optional (default: false)_

-  This option allows users to upload/download files directly from/to their computer.

-  __Configuring the Chooser's Upload Location__

-  The Chooser will upload files to the developer's Upload Location.
-  The Upload Location can be set in the [developer portal](https://developers.kloudless.com) under 'App Details', by selecting a folder in a storage service such as Amazon S3.
-  All local files from a user will be uploaded there.

 * `copy_to_upload_location` : boolean

   Chooser: _Optional (default: false)_